draneix/evaaa/evaaa_unity/README.md

 ---

 ## 📝 Overview
-EVAAA (Essential Variables in Autonomous and Adaptive Agents) is a biologically inspired 3D simulation platform for reinforcement learning (RL) research.
-Unlike traditional RL environments that rely on externally defined, task-specific rewards, EVAAA grounds agent motivation in the regulation of internal physiological variables—such as food, water, thermal balance, and damage—mirroring the homeostatic drives found in biological organisms.
+This folder contains the **Unity simulation environment** for EVAAA (Essential Variables in Autonomous and Adaptive Agents).
+The Unity environment is the core simulation backend for the EVAAA platform, providing a rich, extensible, and biologically inspired 3D world for reinforcement learning (RL) research.

-A unique strength of EVAAA is its dual-environment architecture:
-- **Progressive Survival Curriculum:** Agents are trained in a sequence of naturalistic environments of increasing complexity, where they must autonomously maintain essential variables under dynamic, multimodal conditions.
-This curriculum scaffolds the emergence of adaptive survival behaviors, from basic resource foraging to environments with obstacles, predators, and temporal changes.
-- **Unseen Experimental Testbeds:** Beyond the training curriculum, EVAAA provides a suite of controlled, previously unseen test environments.
-These testbeds are designed to isolate and rigorously evaluate specific decision-making challenges—such as resource prioritization, collision avoidance, thermal risk, multi-goal planning, and adaptive behavior under novel conditions—enabling systematic assessment of generalization and internal-state-driven control.

-Key features include:
+Key features of the Unity environment:
-- **Multimodal Perception:** Agents experience the world through vision, olfaction, thermoception, collision detection, and interoception.
+- **Agent Embodiment & Multimodal Perception:** Agents are embodied in a 3D world and experience the environment through vision, olfaction, thermoception, collision detection, and interoception (internal physiological variables).
-- **Unified, Intrinsic Reward System:** Rewards are derived from internal state dynamics, enabling autonomous goal generation and reducing the need for manual reward engineering.
-- **Modular & Extensible Design:** All core systems (Agent, Environment, Event, SceneControllers, UI, Utility) are highly modular and configurable via JSON, supporting rapid experiment iteration and reproducibility.

-EVAAA thus provides a principled, extensible framework for studying autonomy, adaptivity, and internal-state-driven control in RL agents, bridging the gap between artificial and biological models of adaptive behavior, and enabling both the development and systematic evaluation of robust, generalizable agent behaviors.
+- **Unity ML-Agents Integration:** The environment is built on [Unity ML-Agents](https://github.com/Unity-Technologies/ml-agents), enabling seamless communication with RL training frameworks and supporting both AI and human-controlled agents.
+- **Progressive Curriculum & Testbeds:** Includes a sequence of naturalistic training levels (curriculum) and a suite of controlled experimental testbeds for evaluating adaptive and generalizable behaviors.
+- **JSON-Based Configuration System:** All aspects of the environment, agent, and tasks are controlled via editable JSON files—no code or scene changes required for new experiments or modifications.
+- **Modular & Extensible Design:** The simulation is organized into modular components (Agent, Environment, Event System, Scene Controllers, UI, Utility), making it easy to extend or customize for new research needs.

+This Unity project is intended for:
+- Researchers designing new RL environments or experiments
+- Developers extending the simulation or adding new features
+- Anyone interested in embodied AI, biologically inspired RL, or Unity-based simulation

+For training RL agents or running experiments, use this Unity environment in conjunction with the Python training suite (`evaaa_train`).

 ## 🚀 Quickstart Example